wazcov/AWS-Java-Samples/README.md

 You can run the test InitTest to confirm that you have at least changed all the values (although it does not validate them).

+Each section contains a brief comment detailing the steps you need to take in the AWS Web UI to get set up.
+The program won't run unless you do these tasks.
 ## Samples:

 * Amazon SQS - Simple Queue Service
 * Amazon SNS - Simple Notification Service
+* Amazon SES - Simple Email Service